Constellation Review

 Worth knowing:

-- Plan structures: Simple and transparent.
-No bill credits requiring exact usage.
-No tiered pricing games.
+- Plan structures are simple and transparent.
+No bill credits requiring exactly 1,000 kWh.
+No tiered pricing where you have to game your usage.

 The catch:

-- Texas presence: Baltimore headquarters means limited local investment
+- Baltimore headquarters means limited Texas-specific local investment compared to homegrown providers.

 Complaint Statistics